 😺 About Me

 Hi, I’m Qi Pang, a third-year Master’s student at Xi’an Jiaotong University, where I am fortunate to be supervised by Prof. Jinghuai Gao.
-Prior to this, I received my Bachelor’s degree from Shenyang Aerospace University.
+Before that, I received my Bachelor’s degree from Shenyang Aerospace University.

-🚀 I am currently seeking Ph.D. opportunities starting in Fall 2026, and I am always open to academic collaborations that intersect with my research interests.
+🚀 I am currently seeking Ph.D. opportunities starting in Fall 2026, and I’m always happy to explore academic collaborations aligned with my research interests.

 -